Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 "cough," Google's other programs started recommending searches for flu symptoms and treatments---the very search terms the algorithm used to predict flu.
-Thus, flu-related searches artificially spiked as a result of these changes to the algorithm and the impact these changes had on user behavior.
+Thus, flu-related searches artificially spiked as a result changes to the algorithm and the impact these changes had on user behavior.
 In survey research, this is similar to the measurement biases induced by interviewers who suggest to respondents who are coughing that they might have flu, then ask the same respondents if they